Changissnz/selfinterest/README.md

 satisfy the whole of what-is, is repetitively circular and non-conclusive.
 The objective, in contrast, can be devised with any degree of understanding, and neither the process of devising or the product from this process have to be expressed.
+Self-interest cognitively processes a objective, but without the underlying motivation, the objective cannot originate from the self.
+Due to this simple reason, many have actually focused specifically on another's objectives, comprehending each means taken in the process for each of these objectives as something intentional in that other's belief, in their own beliefs that they can effectively comprehend how the individual matters, right down to their innermost essence, their will.
+The human being's objective most pertinent to another may be non-disclosed.
+However, the analysis of by the other can make inductions on how the human being's actions are intended for their wanted result, the objective most pertinent.
+In atypical instances however, the objective becomes very peculiar to express, even if there is an acceptance of the human being's motivation, a dependency for their will and self-interest, that is regarded as understanding.
+One category of cases include lips quivering, due to an upset to the human being that they cannot contain but should, due to their objective explicitly noted by their self-interest.
+Another is psychotic twitching and jerking, phenomena that affects the physical and the momentary feeling of a human being experiencing it, and they may be so accepting of the experience to not recognize their movements as symptomatic of their issues connected to their motivation.
 The human being can invent problems if they do not already tend to their present problems.
 This phrasing presupposes that problems can be invented.
-A problem is what comes out of recognizing the understanding of the as-is to be something that is supposed to be counteracted for minimalizing the recognized errors in the qualities of the as-is, from the understanding.
+A problem is what comes out of recognizing the understanding of the as-is to be something that is supposed to be counteracted to minimize the recognized errors in the qualities of the as-is, from the understanding.
 If problems can exist, in the thought of belief or through recognition by perception (a judgment), out of the single requirement of being the cause from instantiating